-If you want to catch a festival at the temple, Krishna Janmashtami is celebrated in August, the Mata Murti ka Mela takes place every September on the occasion of Vaman Dwadashi, and there are ceremonies when the temple opens and closes every year.
+If you want to catch a festival at the temple, Krishna Janmashtami is celebrated in August or early September, the Mata Murti ka Mela takes place every September on the occasion of Vaman Dwadashi, and there are ceremonies when the temple opens and closes every year.
 It will be busy then though!
 At the opening, many people come to see the burning lamp that was lit by the priest before closing the temple the previous year.

 Package Tours to Badrinath Temple

 If you don't mind being locked into a fixed schedule of sightseeing, a multitude of companies offer package tours to Badrinath temple (and the other Char Dham in Uttarakand), including transport and accommodations.
 Some popular and reliable ones are Government-operated GMVN, Divine Journey, Southern Travels, and Shubh Yatra Travels.

 If money is no object, Heritage Aviation conducts helicopter tours to Badrianth from Dehradun in Uttarakhand.
 Expect to pay 275,000 rupees for five people.
 Timberline Helicharters is reliable another option.

 What to See